uniport/uniport-gateway/MIGRATION_GUIDE.md

 The configuration key `applications` in the static configuration was removed without replacement.
 It is no longer required.
 Please remove this entry in your configuration.

+### Bearer Only Middleware

+Please change the type of the `bearerOnly` middleware option `optional` from String to Boolean.
+Environment variables as Strings are still accepted.

 ### Language Cookie Middleware

 The detection of the deprecated language cookie name `ips.language` was removed.
 Please use its replacement `uniport.language` or configure the language cookie middleware accordingly.